 Being a MVNO itself and as such an integral part of the mobile world and at the same time managing satellite networks for its partners it has brought together the best of both worlds building a seamless network combining the 2 technologies.
 Already at the forefront delivering network interoperability across many satellite and terrestrial networks in the past we now added our whole mobile ecosystem of global connectivity.

 The users experience a single network that will automatically route based on the preset preferences and thus they will not suffer any more from the problems depicted before caused by the single network dependency.

 Different vessels may have different routes.
-However using iVents patented mySim e-UICC technology a combination of optimal sim profiles is downloaded per vessel which will allow the operator, in the end iVents customer, to manage cost and performance in the best possible way.
+However using iVents unique mySim e-UICC technology a combination of optimal SIM profiles is downloaded per vessel.
+This will allow the satellite operator or system integrator, i.e. the “service provider” which is in the end our customer, to manage cost and performance in the best possible way.

-The satellite operator can now give the customer an optimal experience and manage its own network utilization in the best possible way at the same time.
-Unique quality of service at the best possible economics for both the operator and the customer.
+Our customer can now give the customer an optimal experience and manage its own network utilization in the best possible way at the same time.
+Unique quality of service at the best possible economics for both the service provider and the end-user.